The page was getting too large so I started a new one for 2017.

 When I discovered that the StrongVPN Hong Kong server was working so well I suggested to StrongVPN to add another server in the same data center.
 That server was getting too popular and sometimes it was hard to get a spot on it (with StrongVPN each server has a limited number of slots and when you change servers you give up your slot on the existing server).
 They actually took my advice and added another server!
 There are now 2 servers in that same data center Hong Kong.
 You can now choose Hong Kong HKG301 and Hong Kong HKG302 (if both are available then choose the one with more slots open).
 This is the first time that a VPN company has actually implemented one of my suggestions (I have given many such suggestions to several VPN companies).
 Although StrongVPN still needs to improve their software and user friendliness before it can be a top rated VPN I am really impressed that they actually followed a suggestion from a user.

 If you don't mind using software that is not very user friendly but just want a high performance server with a fast, low latency connection to China Telecom then I highly recommend you try StrongVPN Hong Kong HKG301 or HKG302.
 They have a 5 day money back guarantee so you can try it out risk free and see if it works as good for you as it does for me.
-You can also get a 15% discount on the annual plan using this link.

 October 16, 2016 6:30pm